project-emily/projectEmilyWebsite/_posts/2022-03-28-we-are-what-we-eat.md

 ## Food is Beautiful

-My favorite slow food value that Water writes about is the value of beauty.
+My favorite slow food value that Waters writes about is the value of beauty.
 I have a high value for beauty in most things I do.
 When it comes to food, I marvel at the way that God created food with so much beauty, color, and vibrancy.
-Water writes,
+Waters writes,

 _"Beauty is expressed in myriad ways in our lives: through art, poetry, music, architecture, and dance.
 While specific ideas of beauty are subjective-what’s beautiful to me might not be beautiful to you- there are universal ideas of beauty that arise from nature.
 Everybody feels the rapture of a sunset, or the wonder of being at the base of a mountain or a waterfall.
 When you’re in the presence of this kind of universal beauty, you become aware of being held by something bigger, something connected to the mystery of life.
 Beauty is in our biological makeup.
 It naturally deepens your awareness and inspires a sense of awe and joy.
 Finding the beauty in food can change your life."_